bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Data_Provenance.rst

 result is a sub-directory ``COMPSs_RO-Crate_[uuid]/`` that contains the data provenance of the run (see next sub-section for a detailed description).

-# More details can be obtained in the WORKS 22 paper...

 Result
 ------